 - Best Western

-Note that some locations might not allow dogs or could have size limits so it’s always a good idea to call and ask ahead of time!
+Note that some locations might have strict pet policies or could have size limits so it’s always a good idea to call and ask ahead of time!

-Ready for a road trip with your dog?
-Here is a handy checklist to make sure that you have packed everything you need for your trip!
+Ready for a fun adventure with your furry friend?
+Here is a handy road trip checklist to make sure you have packed everything you need for a trip with a dog!

 Pin this list, screenshot it or download it below!